TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/FindingMoreInformation/Index.rst

 Credit
 ======

-The retired TYPO3 wiki was fundamental to starting the work leading to this tutorial.
+The retired TYPO3 Wiki was fundamental to starting the work leading to this tutorial.

 The following Web search results contributed directly to the tutorial’s final template design.